 I picked a fixed lens mirrorless as the best travel camera, so why not one of the others currently on the market?

-Fujifilm’s own X70 is an amazing little camera but it isn’t in production anymore, lacks a viewfinder and falls behind in IQ.
+Fujifilm’s own X70 is an amazing little camera but isn’t in production anymore, lacks a viewfinder and has soso IQ.

-The Leica Q is an astounding 24mpx full-frame camera with a gorgeous sharp stabilized lens (though the stabilization has been a subject of debate).
-Yet it doesn’t have the advantages of the leaf shutter, lacks a built-in flash, is significantly larger and costs more than three times as much!
+The Leica Q (Amazon) is an astounding 24mpx full-frame camera with a gorgeous sharp stabilized lens (though the stabilization has been a subject of debate) with a built-in leaf shutter.
+Yet even with it’s similar shutter, it can only flash sync up to 1/500s (which to be fair, is still twice as fast as most DSLRs).
+It also lacks the built-in flash, is significantly larger and costs more than three times as much!

 The last fixed lens camera to consider would be the Sony RX1R II.
-It has an incredible and massive 42mpx full-frame sensor which produces some of the finer images on the market, is smaller (but thicker) than the X100F, weighs about the same, has a quiet leaf shutter and can flash sync up to 1/2,000th, has a pop-up quality electronic viewfinder, a tilt screen and its shutter button even has a threaded cable release!
-It doesn’t have all the basic dials the X100F has, but it does have an aperture ring, exposure compensation dial and a focus switch which is often enough.
+It has an incredible and massive 42mpx full-frame sensor which produces some of the finer images on the market.
+The Sony is smaller (but thicker) than the X100F and weighs about the same.
+It also has a quiet leaf shutter and can flash sync up to 1/2,000th, has a pop-up quality electronic viewfinder, a tilt screen and its shutter button even has a threaded cable release!
+It doesn’t have all the basic dials the X100F has, but it does have an aperture ring, exposure compensation dial and a focus switch.
 So why isn’t it the best travel camera of 2018?

-Unfortunately, the camera has very poor battery life, which means that you need to remember to turn it off, and unfortunately, it’s slow to turn which means you might miss the shot more often than not.
-It also doesn’t have a built-in flash, is sluggish, generates huge files (42mpx is an IQ blessing and a processing curse) and can only shoot up to 1/4,000th of a second.
+Unfortunately, the camera has very poor battery life, which means that you need to remember to turn it off.
+It’s also slow to turn on which means you might miss the shot more often than not.
+It doesn’t have a built-in flash, is sluggish, generates huge files (42mpx is an IQ blessing and a processing curse) and can only shoot up to 1/4,000th of a second.
 With no built-in ND filter, the camera’s capabilities are greatly reduced in bright sunlight.
 If these were the only issues, the choice between the Fuji and Sony would be very difficult.
 However, the $3,299 price tag of the RX1R II, two and a half times as much as the X100F, makes the decision easier.
 Unless you can get over the hefty cost, the X100F is the best travel camera for you.

 The X100F might be the best travel camera, but it isn’t a perfect either (none are).
 Here is a summary of pros and cons that apply to travel photography: